comfies/custard/contributing.md

+# Contrib tool

+If you aren't modifying the custard source yourself, but rather making some accompanying tool, script, configuration, or otherwise, then the code style does not apply.
+Go with what you're comfortable with!

 # Coding style

 To remain consistent with custard's codebase, anytime curly braces are required to be used, they should have their own dedicated lines.